 The warranty will not cover a defect in:

-The warranty will also not cover any defects that occur as a result of the buyer’s misuse or negligence or damage from a car accident.
+The warranty also doesn't cover any defects caused by the buyer’s misuse or negligence, or damage from a car accident.

-If you believe the car has a defect, you must:
+If you think the car has a defect, you must:

 Within 5 business days of being notified, the dealer must advise you in writing whether the defect is covered by the statutory warranty.
-If the dealer does not respond, then the dealer is taken to have accepted that the defect is covered by the statutory warranty.
+If they don't respond, then the dealer is taken to have accepted the defect is covered by the statutory warranty.

-A vehicle must be repaired within 14 days after the dealer accepts that the defect is covered by the statutory warranty, unless the dealer has a reasonable excuse.
+A vehicle must be repaired within 14 days after the dealer accepts the defect is covered by the statutory warranty, unless they have a reasonable excuse.

 The warranty period is extended by 1 day for each day or part of a day the dealer has the vehicle.